npa02012/blog_posts/git_workflow/README.md

 ### Getting Started
 The workflow consists of three persistent branches:

-* **master**: A typical master branch that is installed by end-users.
+* **master**: A typical master branch.
-* **stage**: The branch used to ensure a package is ready for deployment.
-Ensure the package builds successfully, CI/CD pipelines are functioning, and any other operational workflows are ready.
+* **stage**: The branch used to ensure that a package is ready for deployment,  a package builds successfully, that the CI/CD pipelines are functioning, and any other operational workflows are ready.
 * **dev**: The branch used to merge features and ensure software tests execute successfully.

 **Feature branches** are branched from **dev** and are where code-changes actually happen.